sentryguides/sentry/source/mechanics/pulling.md

 away from their carry.
 Additionally, it denies gold and experience that your opponents could otherwise have gotten.

-As an introduction, here is a short video that shows how to pull on the Radiant side:
+As an introduction, here is a short video that shows how to pull:

-<%= youtube 'a1bkJZ_JAq0' %>
+<%= youtube 'TXbEForGuwo' %>

 ## When to pull